What’s the Keto Diet? Your Beginner’s Guide

-Not all eggs are created equal – look for organic or omega-3 eggs.
+Not all eggs are created equal – look for truly pastured local eggs from farms practicing regenerative agriculture.

 Making meals very interesting, you can enjoy indulging in grass-fed butter and cream.

 Cheeses such as cheddar, goat, and blue cheese also fit the high fat, low carb requirements.
-With dairy, though, you have to follow the same rules as protein and ensure that the dairy only comes from 100% grass-fed and pastured animals.
+With dairy, though, you have to follow the same rules as protein and ensure that the dairy only comes from 100% grass-fed and pastured animals that were raised on regenerative agriculture farms.
+If you live in a state where Raw Dairy is available you should most definitely pick raw over pasteurized.
 As with meats, not all dairy is the same.